-- A The development of land for uses defined by classes B1(b), B1(c), B2 and B8 of the Use Classes Order will be permitted where: - i) the site lies within or on the edge of the Swadlincote urban area, Derby or Burton upon Trent, or a Key or a Local Service Village and the proposal is in scale with existing built development and will not give rise to undue impacts on the local landscape, natural environment or cultural heritage assets; or - ii) the proposal is for the expansion of an existing business; or - iii) the proposal is for the redevelopment of established industrial or business land or premises. - iv) the site lies outside settlements and the proposal is for the reuse or adaption of an existing building of substantial construction for small scale industrial and business use, including B1(a) office use or the replacement of an existing building with a well designed new building of equivalent scale;

-B The above criteria apply to sites other than those identified under employment policies E1, E3, E5 and E6.
-All proposals under part A should be in scale with existing built development and should not give rise to undue impacts on the local landscape, natural environment or cultural heritage assets.
+- A The development of land for uses defined by classes B1(b), B1(c), B2 and B8 of the Use Classes Order will be permitted where: - i) the site lies within or on the edge of the Swadlincote urban area, Derby or Burton upon Trent, or a Key or Local Service Village; or - ii) the proposal is for the expansion of an existing business; or - iii) the proposal is for the redevelopment of established industrial or business land or premises. - All proposals under part A should be in scale with existing built development and should not give rise to undue impacts on the local landscape, natural environment or cultural heritage assets.